 For this trip, we recommend a 30-40 liter backpack with clothes that are only necessary for the 3 days of the trip.
 The rest of your luggage will be left in storage at your hotel in Cusco or at the Lorenzo Expeditions office.

-How can I access Huaynapicchu or Machupicchu Mountain?
+How can I access Huaynapicchu or Machupicchu Montaña?

 To climb one of the two mountains, you must purchase the entrance ticket in advance.
-Huaynapicchu has an extra cost of $60 USD per person and it is recommended to book tickets at least 3 months in advance.
-If you wish to book the entrance ticket for Huaynapicchu, please contact our reservations team.
+Huaynapicchu has an extra cost of $60 USD per person, and it is recommended to book tickets at least 3 months in advance.
+If you wish to book the entrances, please contact our reservations team.

 The two nights will be in accommodations. (hotel in Ollantaytambo and Aguas Calientes)

 Is the Inca Trail to Machu Picchu hard?

 Altitude is the most difficult aspect of the Inca Trail for many people.
 If you have spent two days acclimatizing in Cusco beforehand, the altitude on most hikes will not cause you any problems.

 How long is the Inca Trail 3 days to Machu Picchu?